KTichmann/forum-api/README.md

 * Username of commenter - username
 * Id of the post it's on - post_id
 * date created - created_at

+ Logged out users have the ability to:
+ - View a list of comments on a post
+ Logged in users have the ability to:
+ - Add a comment to a post
+ - Edit any of their comments
+ - Delete any of their comments

+.env with local db route & secret key for encryption

+TODO: Document Routes - inputs & outputs